[Peace! Be Still!]

 It sure makes everything else seem so small.”

 I get it, Lord; stop worrying about all of the problems.
 Just keep focusing on what really matters (Your amazing love).
-I need to let go and trust that You’re working it for good.
+I need to let go of the worry and trust that You’re working it all for good.

 Thankfully, Jesus still faithfully quiets the wind and waves. ❤ Sometimes He stills that surging sea within with His amazingly comforting love.